Juniper Journal

 • Switch out your sugar for honey for its ability to suppress the hunger hormone ghrelin [12]

-Making these small changes can see you reap huge benefits in your weight loss journey, and can make you feel more energetic overall.
+Making these small changes can help you reap huge benefits in your weight loss journey and can make you feel more energetic overall.

 Image credit: Getty Images